priya-zha/AbleChatbot/README.md

   Create a directory in Colab with the name 'Able'

   Add the file data.pdf inside the Able directory.
-This file contains the necessary data for the chatbot.
+This file contains the necessary data of the Able company for the chatbot that has been scraped from Able's website.
 Then run the cells in the order.

 **4. Authenticate with Hugging Face**